AbhijithAJ/clrprint/README.md

  - Colorful output
  - Work's on IDLE, windows powerShell, Linux terminal
- - Simply input() and print() with clrinput() and clrprint()
+ - Simply input() with clrinput() and print() with clrprint()
  - Basic colors only.
 Red, green, yellow, blue, purple, and black/white (default)
  - Flexible to print or take input only on demand (on DEBUG)
- - User input timeout limit.
-(This is not supported on IDLE)
+ - Timeout for user input.
+(This is supported only on interactive shell)
 ---
 ## ABOUT

-This clrprint is developed to print a colorful output.
+clrprint is developed to print a colorful output on idle, windows power shell and terminal.
 It has red, blue, green, yellow, purple and black/white (default) colors.
-It works on idle, windows power shell and terminal.

-With clrinput function, take user input prompting the text in color and returns  if there is no user input
+clrinput has a timeout feature.
+It returns **None** if there is no user input in a given time.

-It prints with default color if given color is not in list of colors
+*It prints with default color if given color is available.*

 ### Installation
 You can install clrprint by running the following command